-APPCO interventions have been shown to improve not only children’s health and nutrition, but also their learning potential and life choices both in the short and long-term.
+APPCO interventions have been shown to improve children’s health and nutrition and their learning potential and life choices both in the short and long term.
 APPCO interventions particularly benefit poor and disadvantaged children, who have the most to gain both nutritionally and educationally.
-Also, by focusing on the special needs for girls – for example through Menstrual Health Management (MHM) – our Health programs are helping reduce barriers to learning for girls and enhance their overall health including increasing chances of girls completing their education.
+Also, by focusing on the special needs for girls – for example through Menstrual Health Management (MHM) – our Health programs are helping reduce barriers to learning for girls and enhance their overall health including increased chances of girls completing their education.

 What Our Programs Do: